dribnet/purvs/README.md

 ## PS4 MDDN 342 2018

-Code isn't working to let me put in the randomised snowflake so going to have to do something different which is frustrating.
-Probably going to have to be a super simple code and maybe randomise the lines
+Started to work on making the snowflakes now and sorting through the code to add zoom funtions.
+I've managed to start to create the zoom to work so that little details will start to appear.
+I am now going to work on create a snowflake look more detailed with different lines rotating etc